lwjohnst86/analyzing-cohorts-course/chapter3.md

 ```

 `@instructions`
-- Now run the model with the data that excluded some BMI values.
-Notice how or if they change.
+- Now run the model with the data that excluded some BMI values, paying attention to how or if the results differ.

 `@hint`
 - Use the `bmi_check_data`.